qyangcv/zopilot/docs/README_EN.md

 - Supports saved session history
 - Supports custom prompt configuration

+## Known Issues

+- When processing long papers (>100 pages), document parsing can be slow and may cause response timeouts or UI blocking.

 ## Feedback

 - Please open an issue for any problems you encounter, or contact `qyang@bupt.edu.cn`.